 Email Containing Information

 An email containing information requires a little more ruthlessness.
-You have to ask yourself "Do I need this information?", It's worth considering if the information is anywhere else.
-It's even worth considering would the data be better anywhere else.
+First, you have to ask yourself, “Do I need this information?”, It’s worth considering if the information is anywhere else.
+It’s even worth considering would the data be better anywhere else.
 Maybe an intranet site or shared storage area, for example.

 Now there will be information you want to keep.
-All I would say is to make sure you are keeping it for the right reasons.
+So all I would say is to make sure you are keeping it for the right reasons.

 Some organisational change may be needed.
-All too often we hear, I need to keep this to prove what I said.
+But, all too often, we hear, I need to keep this to prove what I said.

-The reality is, that even if you establish a mail was sent/received, all that is achieved is blame.
-We understand, of course, specific legal or regulatory obligations may require information be retained.
-Once again, all we say is to make sure you are keeping it for the right reasons.
+The reality is that even if you establish a mail was sent/received, all that is achieved is blame.
+We understand, of course, specific legal or regulatory obligations may require information to be retained.
+But, once again, all we say is to make sure you are keeping it for the right reasons.

 Alerts & Notifications

 Many systems send alarms and notifications to let you know if something has or hasn’t happened.
 Do you need to know this?
 Are you the right person to be receiving these notifications?
 If yes, then fine.
 However, treat them as information and delete them after reading.
 If not, find out who should get them and get yourself removed from the list.